Natural Ways To Say So-Long To PMS Symptoms

 Your period hits, and immediately, you’re struck with discomfort, and a general sense of NOT feeling well.
 For many women, their period is a time of great trouble.
 Some even find themselves calling in sick to work, so they can stay at home in bed and not deal with the world.

 If PMS has you

 If PMS has you down, know that there is hope.
 You can get past this challenge and get back on to feeling great again with a few natural remedies.

 While you can always turn to over-the-counter medications to help tame your cramps, ease your headache, and help relieve the muscle or joint discomfort you might be feeling, these medications often come with side effects.
 Using them month after month is never a wise solution.

 The natural route is the route you should take; it is a better way and less riddled with problems.

 Before we try natural remedies, let’s first cover exactly what PMS is.
 Then discuss what symptoms you might notice and get into what you can do to help relieve those issues.

 What Is PMS

 PMS stands for premenstrual syndrome and is a set of symptoms that many women face when their period is on the horizon.
-You might notice that you rarely ever get these symptoms and are one of the ‘lucky’ ones who get away unscathed.
-But for most women, they’ll notice at least one or two symptoms during this time.
+You might notice that you rarely get these symptoms and are one of the ‘lucky’ ones who get away unscathed.
+But most women, they’ll notice at least one or two symptoms during this time.

 About half of all women can continue about their day-to-day lives with minor inconvenience while on their period.
 While the other half notice a serious decline in quality of life for about a week or so before their period begins and leading into those first few days.